Skip to content

 ... tbl2 = pxt.create_table('new_table', tbl1.where(tbl1.col1 < 10).select(tbl1.col2))

-Create a table if does not already exist, otherwise get the existing table:
+Create a table if it does not already exist, otherwise get the existing table:

 >>> tbl = pxt.create_table('my_table', schema={'col1': pxt.Int, 'col2': pxt.String}, if_exists='ignore')